Holdenxie/cse15l-lab-reports/LabReport3.md

 Output: `./technical/biomed` <br>
 Input: `$ find -type d -name 911report` <br>
 Output: `./technical/911report`<br>
-This command is useful when you trying to find the location of a directory that you know the name of. <br>
+This command finds the location of given directory name annd is useful when you trying to find the location of a directory that you know the name of. <br>

 `find -size [+|-]` - finds files that greater than or less than the size inputted <br>
 Input: `find -size +1M` <br>
 Output: `./.git/objects/pack/pack-f3e64844a2bd252cbb7d4b547cb60beb349fd441.pack` <br>
 Input: `$ find -size +1G` <br>
-Output: ` ` - because there is no files that has a file size larger than 1G, no files is listed. <br> This command is useful when trying to see when files that exceeds or recedes a certain size.
+Output: ` ` - because there is no files that has a file size larger than 1G, no files is listed. <br> This commands find lists all the files that above or below the inputted size.
+This is useful when trying to see when files that exceeds or recedes a certain size.
 You can use this command to find the files that stores all your data when trying to reset your statistics for a game. <br>

 `find -name [expression] -exec [command] {} \; - finds the file(s) and excecute the command` <br>
 Input: `find -name "chapter-1.txt" -exec cat {} \;` <br>